conix-security/audit-springbok/README.md

 You can launch the internal detection of a firewall by clicking on it `Right click → Detect anomaly`.

 The internal detection will take each ACL of the firewall individually and will check for anomalies between the rules.
-The 'Deep search' option enable you to have all blamed rules on an anomaly.
-However, this option will take much longer.
+The 'Deep search' option enables you to have all blamed rules on an anomaly.
+However, this option will take too much time to perform.

 #### Distributed detection

 You can launch the distributed detection of all firewalls by clicking on the menu `Audit → Distributed detection`.

 The distributed detection will construct rooted tree for each pair of network and will check for anomalies along the path.
-The 'Deep search' option enable you to have all blamed rules on an anomaly.
-However, this option will take much longer.
+The 'Deep search' option enables you to have all blamed rules on an anomaly.
+However, this option will take too much time to perform.

 ### Query path